 Ward areas were clean, well maintained, well furnished and fit for purpose.
 However, we had concerns about the number of bathrooms that were available on one of the wards.
 On Roseberry ward, there were only 2 bathrooms for patients to use, 1 male bathroom with a bath and a shower and 1 female bathroom with a bath and a shower.
 Four of the female bedrooms did have their own toilet and basin but no bathing area.
 At the time of inspection 7 males shared the male bathroom and 7 females shared the female bathroom.
 Two of the bedrooms on the ward could be changed to female bedrooms and if this was done, there would be 9 females sharing one bathroom.
 National guidance states that there should be at least one bathroom for every three patients.
-We spoke to the trust about this and they explained that this issue would be addressed as part of future service redevelopments and that currently patients appeared to be satisfied with the availability of toilets.
-None of the patients we spoke to said that this was a problem.
+We spoke to the trust about this and they explained that this issue would be addressed as part of future service redevelopments and that currently patients appeared to be satisfied with this was a problem.